digitalbazaar/bedrock-web-stats/docs/StatsService.md

 <a name="StatsService+subscribe"></a>

 ### statsService.subscribe(update)
-This takes in a Subscription used to update a graph.
+This takes in a Subscription used to update a chart and adds it to a set.

 **Kind**: instance method of [<code>StatsService</code>](#StatsService)